luca-martial/bios624/a1/README.md

 1. Develop a predictive model for mortality.

-2.Is self rated health predictive of mortality beyond the predictive capabilities of the available data?
+2. Is self rated health predictive of mortality beyond the predictive capabilities of the available data?

-3.Comment on how useful some of the harder to obtain measurements (MRI, lab variables) are in predicting mortality relative to the other variables.
+3. Comment on how useful some of the harder to obtain measurements (MRI, lab variables) are in predicting mortality relative to the other variables.

 ## Contents